Just Because You Can Doesn’t Mean You Should

 When human experience becomes the premium

-In 2026, experience won’t be about removing humans from the equation — it will be about using technology to support them, not substitute them.
+In 2026, experience won’t be about removing humans from the equation — it will be about using technology to support them.
+This requires a robust technical foundation, similar to the AI-Native Foundations required for modern enterprise resilience.

-Before introducing another automated interaction, leaders should pause and ask:
+Before introducing another automated interaction, leaders should pause and evaluate these four pillars:

 These aren’t technical questions.
 They’re leadership ones.